dhthwy/r/README.md

 # r

+"Sometimes when dirty skank liars play play dirty such as yourself, you simply play at their level.

+Dirty foul balls.
+Love it.
+Lets start with dog food bahaha.""

 "No mo nice guy you fake ass devil bitch.

 Give You Hell.
 Fuck you.  naaaames.
 I dont give a fuck. you arnt nothing but a skank.•"